 The Bay Area Transit Transformation Action Plan is a regional plan developed by the MTC Blue Ribbon Transit Recovery Task Force (Task Force), convened in April 2020 to guide Bay Area transit recovery from the impacts of the pandemic.
-The key outcomes of the plan are focused on fares and payment, transfer coordination, customer information, the transit network, accessibility, and funding.
+The key outcomes of the plan are focused on fares and payment, transfer coordination, customer information (including wayfinding and signage), the transit network, accessibility, and funding.

 An example of a regional program that implements these focus areas is the Transit Fare Coordination & Integration Study, which assessed business cases for a regional fare system.
 BART staff already play a central role in the study and will continue to be a leader on recovery efforts as recommended by the Task Force.
 The first pilot program to come out of this effort is now underway: the Clipper BayPass.
 BayPass is a two-year pilot program that will study a single transit pass that provides free access to all bus, rail, and ferry services in the Bay Area.
-The initial implementation is now underway with UC Berkeley students participating in the first round of passes.
+The initial implementation is now underway with